Startup Definitions

 Escape VelocityA company's momentum as it grows revenue and becomes self-sustaining without additional financing.

-EvangelistsPassionate users of a product, brand, or cause who spread positive word-of-mouth and build a community.
+EvangelistsPassionate users of a product, brand, or cause who spread positive word-of-mouth.

 EVG (Earlyvangelists)Highly potential customers who are early adopters and promoters of a new product.